 Step 3: Schedule it

 Go to Scheduling and click Add to Schedule.
-Find your Service Ticket in the list, then either drag it onto the date you want or click it to open the scheduling window.
+This is where every unscheduled visit lives.
+To find your Service Ticket quickly, filter the list to Service Tickets (or just search for it by name).
+Then either drag it onto the date you want or click it to open the scheduling window.

 In the scheduling window:

-The visit will now appear on the schedule.
+The visit will now appear on the schedule (desktop and mobile), with the crew lead assigned.

 Heads up — don't confuse tasks with Service Tickets